adrianmuino/Draw-App-BBB/README.md

 ``` bash
 exit
 ```
-Compile your WxWidgets application and run it on the BBB:
+## Step 5: Compile your WxWidgets application and run it on the BBB.
 In your Ubuntu VM navigate to the directory of your draw project.
 This is where your CodeBlocks project file (.cbp) is located.
 ```bash
 cd ~/Draw-App-BBB/Draw